Nicola Kleyn, Dean, Executive Education, RSM Erasmus University

 Piet Naude, Director, University of Stellenbosch Business School

-He is a highly rated researcher and has published more than 100 articles in academic journals and has presented at almost 150 national and international conferences and academic occasions on topics related to public ethics and forms of social justice.
+Piet is a rated researcher and has published more than 80 articles in academic journals and has presented at more than 100 national and international academic occasions on topics related to public ethics and forms of social justice.

 Thami Ghorfi, President, ESCA School of Management